- Fire Safety

 - Notify others in the area that a hazardous material release has occurred.

 - Contact the Office of Safety at 701-777-3341 to determine if you can safely clean and decontaminate the area, or if assistance is necessary.
 This decision will be made based on the hazards and the personal protective equipment required (e.g., respiratory protection).

 OSHA requires any department that is not located in near proximity to a clinic, infirmary, or hospital to have adequate first aid supplies readily available (OSHA Standard 29 CFR 1910.151).
 While the University is not required to follow OSHA rules, UND feels it is the best practice.
 The core of University of North Dakota campus is located three to four minutes to a hospital; therefore, by the OSHA Standard, departments that are located in the core campus are not required to maintain first aid supplies unless they are pertinent to the department.
 Three to four minutes is OSHA's interpretation of "near proximity".
 First aid supplies are recommended for all field trips, field work, and any use of transportation vehicles outside the campus core.

-Safety and Environmental Health recommends that when there is a reasonable probability of injury in any department, a first aid station should be readily available.
+Office of Safety recommends that when there is a reasonable probability of injury in any department, a first aid station should be readily available.
 First aid stations are not meant to replace professional treatment from the University's Designated Medical Provider or from the employee's specified provider.
 They are to be utilized only for immediate treatment or when professional medical treatment will not be necessary for the injury.